celinelatulipe/ThinkLikeComputer/_sources/Labs/Week5Lab.rst

 Level 3
 -------

-This level is similar to Level 2, except instead of getting random coordinates in response to key presses, you will You will read a file containing turtle coordinates and then send a turtle around the window using those specific coordinates.
+This level is similar to Level 2, except instead of getting random coordinates in response to key presses, you will read a file containing turtle coordinates and then send a turtle around the window using those specific coordinates.

 .. tip::
    Take a look at how the file is formatted before you start to code.
 The coordinate file is shown at the bottom of this page.